-A lifelong Idahoan and fourth-term U.S. Senator for Idaho, Mike Crapo has learned that a willingness to listen makes for a more effective lawmaker.
-In the 116th Congress, Senator Crapo serves as Chairman of the Senate Banking, Housing and Urban Affairs Committee, which has jurisdiction over efforts to promote the stability of the financial system and responsible lending to families and businesses.
-He is the second-ranking Republican on the Senate Finance Committee, which oversees a wide range of federal policy, including the federal tax code, revenue generation, foreign trade and social and health care services programs.
-Mike serves on the Senate Committee on the Judiciary, and nominations to the U.S. Supreme Court and other federal judgeships, including the Ninth Circuit Court of Appeals, are among the committee's responsibilities.
-Senator Crapo is also a senior member of the Senate Committee on the Budget, and he serves on the Joint Committee on Taxation.
-Mike is Chief Deputy Whip among Senate Republicans.
-He also leads or serves on more than 30 caucuses.
+A lifelong Idahoan and fifth-term U.S. Senator for Idaho, Mike Crapo has learned that a willingness to listen makes for a more effective lawmaker.
+Senator Crapo serves as the Republican Ranking Member on the Senate Finance Committee that oversees a wide range of federal policy, including the federal tax code, revenue generation, foreign trade and social and health care services programs.
+He is also a member and former Chairman of the Senate Banking, Housing and Urban Affairs Committee, which has jurisdiction over efforts to promote the stability of the financial system and responsible lending to families and businesses.
+Senator Crapo is a senior member of the Senate Committee on the Budget and serves as a member of the Joint Committee on Taxation.
+He has also been selected to serve in various other leadership roles, including Chief Deputy Republican Whip and 10 consecutive terms as Chairman on the Republicans' Committee on Committees, the panel responsible for committee assignments.

-Prior to his Senate service, Mike served six years in the U.S. House of Representatives and eight years in the Idaho State Senate, where he served as Senate President Pro Tem.
-Mike was a partner in the law firm of Holden, Kidwell, Hahn & Crapo.
-He is a member of the Idaho and California Bar Associations and the Bar of the U.S. Supreme Court.
-He received his Juris Doctorate cum laude from Harvard Law School in 1977, and he graduated summa cum laude from Brigham Young University in 1973 with a B.A. in political science.
+He was elected to the U.S. Senate in 1998 after serving six years in the U.S. House of Representatives and eight years in the Idaho State Senate, where he served as Senate President Pro Tem.
+Before his election to Congress and the state legislature, Mike was a partner in the law firm of Holden, Kidwell, Hahn & Crapo.
+He received his law degree from Harvard Law School and undergraduate degree from Brigham Young University.
 Following graduation from law school, he served a one-year clerkship with the 9th Circuit Court of Appeals.
 A 4th generation Idahoan, Mike was born in Bonneville County, and graduated from Idaho Falls High School.

+Salary: \$174,000.00

+Washington DC Office:

+239 Dirksen Senate Office Bldg.
+Washington, D.C.
+20510

+State Offices:

+251 E Front Street, Suite 205 Boise 83702 Phone: (208) 334-1776

+410 Memorial Dr, Suite 204 Idaho Falls 83402 Phone: (208) 522-9779

-Salary: \$174,000.00 Phone: (202) 224-6142 Website: crapo.senate.gov 610 W Hubbard, Suite 209 Coeur d'Alene 83814 Phone: (208) 664-5490 313 D Street, Suite 105 Lewiston 83501 Phone: (208) 743-1492 202 Falls Ave, Suite 2 Twin Falls 83301 Phone: (208) 734-2515
+275 S 5th Avenue, Suite 100 Pocatello 83201 Phone: (208) 236-6775 Phone: (202) 224-6142 Website: crapo.senate.gov

+610 W Hubbard, Suite 209 Coeur d'Alene 83814 Phone: (208) 664-5490

+313 D Street, Suite 105 Lewiston 83501 Phone: (208) 743-1492

+202 Falls Ave, Suite 2 Twin Falls 83301 Phone: (208) 734-2515